UK-Export-Finance/mdm-api/README.md

 ### Authentication
 The Master Database Management API requires an API Key in order to access its resources.
-This can be achieved by providing a randomised API Key as an environment variable (`API_KEY`) and a strategy (`API_KEY_STRATEGY`) which defines the name of the header passed to the API.
+This can be achieved by providing a randomised API Key as an environment variable (`API_KEY`) required for endpoint invocation authentication.

 ### Caching
 Currently, only the ID token that is used for authenticating our requests to ACBS is cached.